 Electra Radio Corporation Japanese company that manufactured mostly radios and similar communications equipment primarily for the semi-pro market, but did for a while also make consumer products such as portable radio receivers and tape recorders and on a smaller scale music centres.
 Timeline is unknown but appears to be roughly late 50's to mid 70's.
 Note that there was an unconnected USA based company called Electra Radio Inc. that appears to have been a store rather than a manufaturer.

 Electrohome Originally started in Kitchener in the province of Ontario, Canada in the spring of 1907, by Arthur B. Pollock and Alex Welker as Dominion Electrohome Industries Limited to manufacture Gramophones and entered the radio manufacturing business in the 1920's, initially testing the waters by using the guise of Grimes Radio Corporation.
-Company was active in the white and brown goods markets from then on and up to the 1980's, although some AV and communication equipment was sold with this brand name right up to the year 2000, those were all rebranded Japanese and Asian products, mostly Mitshubishi.
+Company was active in the white and brown goods markets from then on and up to the 1980's, although some AV and communication equipment was sold with this brand name right up to the year 2000, those were all rebranded Japanese and Asian products, most of them sourced from Mitshubishi.
 The company still exists as a holding company but is no longer active in the consumer market.
-The company was for a long while Canada's biggest manufacturer of Brown Goods and as such manufactured audio products that were sold under other brands such as Viking that was owned by Eaton's.
+The company was for a long while Canada's biggest manufacturer of brown goods and as such manufactured audio products that were sold under other brands such as Viking that was owned by Eaton's.
 Company's name was sometimes shortened to DEIL, their furniture workshop traded as Deilcraft for instance.
-The brand name is has been licensed to a company called Jutan International Ltd. (JIL) since 1999 and any queries about equipment bought since then should be referred to that company.
-Official homepage.
+The brand name has been licensed to a company called Jutan International Ltd. (JIL) since 1999 and any queries about equipment bought since then should be referred to that company.
+Homepage:http://www.electrohome.com

 Elektro Akustik Small Swedish maker of high quality audio kits such as valve amps etc., timeline ca latter half of the 90's to 2003.